 -

 ~/.samuel/.
 Browser sessions run locally via Playwright.
-Screen captures and audio are sent to OpenAI for processing only while a feature is active, and you can toggle screen watching and audio listening off at any time. - What models does Samuel use?
+Screen captures and audio are sent to OpenAI only while a feature is active, and every privacy-sensitive surface (continuous listening, continuous screen watching) requires an explicit Allow on a consent card the first time it flips on — no auto-approve countdown for those two.
+Toggle screen watching and audio listening off at any time in Settings, or say "stop listening to my speakers." - What models does Samuel use?